 Child injury claims and child accident claims before the age of 18

-Before a child turns 18, a parent or a “litigation friend” – someone who is chosen to act on the minor’s behalf in respect of a child injury claim, when the child is too young to pursue the claim themselves – can make the claim.
+Before a child turns 18, a parent or guardian (or a “litigation friend”) – someone who is chosen to act on the minor’s behalf in respect of a child injury claim, when the child is too young to pursue the claim themselves – can make the claim.

 The amount of compensation that might be paid out to a minor can differ from case to case, depending on the injuries sustained and the long-term prognosis for the child.
 There are many situations in which children can become injured, but if there is a chance that the injury could in fact have been avoided, whether as a result of appropriate measures being put in place or because of someone else’s negligence then there may be a case for making a claim for compensation.

 In the UK, the law states that a minor is unable to make a personal injury claim themselves.
 In order to make a claim, a person who is aged over 18 is required to act on behalf of the child.
 This person could be a parent or someone who is responsible for the child.
 They are usually known as a “litigation friend”.
-It is their job to act on behalf of a child as it is deemed they will not have the required legal capacity to be able to fully comprehend everything that is involved in the claims process.
+It is their job to act on behalf of a child for child accident claims.
+That’s because it’s deemed they will not have the required legal capacity to be able to fully comprehend everything that is involved in the claims process.

 There are several different areas that should be given consideration when you make a claim for child injury:

 - General damages – this part of a compensation claim looks at how much suffering and pain a child has been subjected to as a result of the injury that occurred through no fault of their own.
-Both the prognosis and seriousness of the injury will have a big impact on the amount of the compensation payment.
+Both the prognosis and seriousness of the injury will have a big impact on the amount of the compensation payment for any child injury claims.

 - Special damages – In a personal injury claim for an adult, these damages consider factors such as the financial impact on the person e.g. being unable to work due to injuries.
 In the case of a minor, however, there would not be any loss of earnings.
 Special damages in a child injury claim may refer to medical expenses, the cost of any travel or cost for damage to property.
 It may also include future expenses such as those related to future medical care and treatment, or even predicted loss of earning.